Flank/flank-dashboard/metrics/ci_integrations/docs/07_sync_performance_investigation.md

 ### Analysis

-Evidently, the execution duration changes depending on the real distance between the CI Integrations tool runner and the CI's API server (request-response time).
+The execution duration changes depending on the real distance between the CI Integrations tool runner and the CI's API server (request-response time).
 Running the CI Integration tool on a local machine in East Europe leads to the above results.
 Also, the network connection quality affects the request-response time and may cause the tool execution to take too long.

 Analyzing the real cases for one-build synchronization demonstrates the following result for **GitHub Actions** (similar to the above experiments, we average ten different trials but for different builds and with enabled coverage fetching):